 How Fast Do Birds Walk?

-Birds can walk at speeds of 0.06 - 2.3 m/s as recorded by scientists on a treadmill.
-Birds such as Northern lapwings were recorded with the slowest walking pace of 0.06 m/s and Oystercatchers, the fastest, at 2.3m/s.
-Pigeons were recorded with the most consistent walking speed at 0.07 - 0.81 m/s.
+Birds can walk as fast as 0.06 - 2.3 m/s.
+This bird walking speed was recorded by scientists on a treadmill.
+Northern lapwings were recorded with the slowest walking pace of 0.06 m/s and Oystercatchers, the fastest, at 2.3m/s.
+Pigeons were recorded with the most normal walking speed at 0.07 - 0.81 m/s.

 Which Birds Hop or Walk?